aarpitdubey/ibm_datascience_professional_certificate/1_What_is_Data_Science/1_Week_1/README.md

 ***Ans :*** Data scientist can analyse structure an dun-structure data from many sources and, depending upon the nature of the problem, they analyze data in different ways

     Explore the patterns and outliers

-    . some times it confirms what the oeganization suspects. but siometimes it is completely new knowledge, leading to a completely new apporach.
+    Sometimes, it confirms what the oeganization suspects. but siometimes it is completely new knowledge, leading to a completely new apporach.

     When data reveals insights, the role of data scientist is to become a storyteller, communicating through results to the project stakeholder